Written by Sneha Patwari, Corporate Secretary Lead

 | Meeting Procedures | Can meetings be held online?
 Can written resolutions replace physical Annual General Meetings (AGMs)? | "Board meetings may be conducted via video conference." |

-Read more: Check out our guides on the 9 key requirements for company incorporation and our step-by-step walkthrough on starting your business in Singapore.
+Read more: Check our guide on the 9 key requirements for company incorporation and our step-by-step walkthrough on how to start a business in Singapore.

 How to Draft and Submit a Company Constitution

 In Singapore, filing the Company Constitution is a mandatory step in the incorporation process.
-You can either draft your own version or adopt ACRA’s Model Constitution, which is available on the Accounting and Corporate Regulatory Authority (ACRA) website.
-Below is a step-by-step guide to help you.
+You can either draft your own version or adopt ACRA's Model Constitution, which is available on the Accounting and Corporate Regulatory Authority (ACRA) website.
+Below is a step-by-step guide.

 Note: The Model Constitution is quick, free, and works for simple setups, but lacks flexibility for investors or special rights.
 A Custom Constitution is better for companies with multiple shareholders or long-term plans.

-Draft the Company Constitution by using ACRA’s Model or writing your own document that meets the requirements.
-Ensure it contains all the mandatory sections specified in the Companies Act as mentioned in the section above, such as the company name, liability details, member information, and the registered office address.
+Draft the Company Constitution using ACRA's Model or write your own document that meets the requirements.
+Make sure it contains all the mandatory sections specified in the Companies Act and listed in the section above, including the company name, liability details, member information, and the registered office address.

-The submission of the company constitution is done during the company registration process on ACRA’s online portal, Bizfile.
-The steps are as follows.
+You submit the company constitution during the company registration process on ACRA's online portal, Bizfile.
+The steps are:

 - Log in to Bizfile using SingPass (for first-time registration by Singapore residents) and complete the incorporation form with company details, directors, and shareholders.

-- You will be asked to upload a copy of your company's Constitution as a supporting document.
+- Upload a copy of your company's Constitution as a supporting document.

-- In the process, you will specify which Constitution you will upload: the Model Constitution or a Custom Constitution.
+- Specify which Constitution you will upload: the Model Constitution or a Custom Constitution.

-After submission, Bizfile will send email notifications to all appointed officers, including directors, shareholders, and the company secretary.
+After submission, Bizfile sends email notifications to all appointed officers, including directors, shareholders, and the company secretary.

 Each person must log in to Bizfile and provide digital consent within 60 days.
-This endorsement step is crucial; if not completed within the deadline, the application will be automatically cancelled and must be refiled.
+This endorsement step is crucial.
+If not completed within the deadline, the application is automatically cancelled and must be refiled.

-Once everyone has endorsed, ACRA will process the application.
-If everything is correct, the company will be registered.
-ACRA will then issue an e-Notification of Incorporation via email.
-If you wish, you can also purchase a Certificate of Incorporation from the ACRA.
-The Company Constitution will then be part of the official company records.
+Once everyone has endorsed, ACRA processes the application.
+If everything is correct, the company is registered.
+ACRA then issues an e-Notification of Incorporation via email.
+You can also purchase a Certificate of Incorporation from ACRA.
+The Company Constitution becomes part of the official company records.

 Once approved, your Constitution is public record and must be kept at your registered office for inspection.
-Shareholders, directors, and authorities can request access, and members can get copies for a small fee.
-Banks also review it to confirm your directors, who can operate accounts, and how decisions are made, so ensure that everything is written clearly to prevent any delays during account opening.
+Shareholders, directors, and authorities can request access.
+Members can get copies for a small fee.
+Banks also review it to confirm your directors, who can operate accounts, and how decisions are made, so write everything clearly to prevent delays during account opening.

-Tip: Engaging the help of a professional corporate service provider can simplify the process.
-Here are the 7 best company incorporation services in Singapore.
+Tip: Engaging the help of a professional corporate service provider can simplify the process and ensure compliance with local laws.

 Amending a Company Constitution

 Amending a Company Constitution in Singapore involves a formal process that requires compliance with the Companies Act and approval from shareholders.
-However, not all amendments follow the same legal procedure.
+Not all amendments follow the same legal procedure.
 Your amendment depends on what you are changing.

-- Beneficial Ownership Disclosure: Companies must lodge their beneficial ownership (RORC) details with ACRA at incorporation/registration and update changes promptly; this information is not available to the public.
+- Beneficial Ownership Disclosure: Companies must lodge their beneficial ownership (RORC) details with ACRA at incorporation or registration and update changes promptly.
+This information is not available to the public.

 Two Types of Amendments